Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: The dynamics of the w -> -1 limit

 \subsection{Scale-dependent velocity-locking mechanism}

 To understand the origin of the $w$-dependent suppression scale, we begin by examining the DE fluid equations in the $w \rightarrow -1$ limit.
 The first key insight comes from the DE continuity equation (Equation \ref{eq:delta_de}).
 As $w$ approaches $-1$, any term explicitly proportional to $(1+w)$ becomes negligible.
 Consequently, the equation reduces to $\delta_{\mathrm{DE}}' + 3(c_s^2 - w)\mathcal{H}\delta_{\mathrm{DE}} \approx 0$.
 This simplified form reveals that, in the absence of a significant source term from the velocity divergence, any existing DE density perturbation is subject to rapid decay due to Hubble friction.
 This smooths the DE fluid, rendering its density contrast, $\delta_{\mathrm{DE}}$, vanishingly small compared to when $w \neq -1$, as illustrated for different scales by the dotted lines in Figure \ref{fig:delta_de_over_delta_dm}.
 The sharp feature visible at $z = 10$ in the solid and dashed lines of the figure marks the initialisation of the interaction, which interrupts this decay.
+Tests with earlier initialisation redshifts, such as $z=30$, confirm that structure growth is negligibly impacted at high redshift because the dark energy density is subdominant to dark matter at these times.

 A suppressed density contrast has a notable effect on the DE Euler equation (Equation \ref{eq:theta_de}).
 While the gravitational potential, $\psi$, sources perturbations in the DE fluid, the fluid's motion is primarily dictated by the competition between its internal pressure gradient, proportional to $c_s^2 k^2 \delta_{\mathrm{DE}}/(1+w)$, and the external drag from the interaction, proportional to $A(\theta_{\mathrm{DM}} - \theta_{\mathrm{DE}})/(1+w)$.
 Notably, while the coupling strength $A$ determines the efficiency of this drag and the resulting magnitude of the power spectrum suppression, it does not significantly alter the scale at which the unlocking occurs.
 Under typical conditions, where $w$ is not extremely close to $-1$, this competition is inherently scale-dependent.
 On large scales (low $k$), the pressure term is weak, allowing the interaction to couple the fluids, while on smaller scales the $k^2$ factor amplifies the pressure gradient, allowing it to overcome the drag and decouple the DE's motion.
 However, in the $w \rightarrow -1$ limit, the vanishingly small $\delta_{\mathrm{DE}}$ fundamentally weakens the pressure term's influence, even at high $k$.
 As a result, the powerful interaction drag dominates across a much broader range of scales than it otherwise would.
 This reinforcement of the velocity locking causes it to persist to much smaller physical scales (higher $k$), illustrated in Figure \ref{fig:theta_de_over_theta_dm}, fundamentally altering the scale-dependence of the interaction's impact.